Play These 7 Games When Learning To Read

 Skills it works on: Vocabulary, spelling, reaction time, problem-solving, and phonological awareness.

-You should know: Word Search Junior has 3 different game variations.
-The easier one focuses on patterns instead of words (which is super cool).
-To work on reading and spelling, players take turns spinning the board and searching for words on the card at the same time.
+What you need to know: Word Search Junior has 3 different game variations.
+The easier one focuses on finding patterns instead of words, the second has words with picture clues, and the third game is a regular word search puzzle.
+To play: players take turns spinning the rotating board, and searching for the word that the board lands on.
+The game is a race and players have to search for words at the same time.

 Goal of the game: The player who finds the most words at the end wins.